sicknick99/gha-test/README.md

 Once the PR to `dev` is finalized and all GitHub Actions have passed, THEN a new PR is opened on the `main` branch from the `dev` branch.
 The `main` branch will ONLY accept PRs (and therefore merges) from the `dev` branch (this is enforced by logic included in the GitHub Action file).

+How to do git comments in merge commits:
+1. When merging from a working branch to `dev`, leave all git comments in the commit.
+1. When merging from `dev` to `main`, only include one single line of the git comment that refers to the `dev` branch.

 ### GitHub Actions Updates
 The following changes are included in the GitHub Actions.
 The first change listed below enforces the new developer flow.